On this page

-What are my options once I receive a provincial offence ticket?
+What are my options if I receive a provincial offence ticket?

 Within 15 days, you must choose one of the following three options: